zerosimms/Brewb0y/README.md

 # brewboy
-Arduino powered dual thermometer with 90min countdown timer.
+Arduino powered dual thermometer with 90min countdown timer to help with the production of homebrew beer!

 Components